hanafey/ktx-alpha02/README.md

 Change the library to `androidx.core:core-ktx:1.2.0-alpha01` and the problem goes away.

-Change the library to `androidx.core:core-ktx:1.2.0-alpha02` and the problem goes away.
+Change the library to `androidx.core:core-ktx:1.2.0-alpha02` and the problem returns.

 Links
 -----